intrepidkitsune7/japanese-studies-dashboard/README.md

-# 🇯🇵 Japanese Studies Dashboard — User Guide
+# 🇯🇵 Japanese Studies Dashboard

 A personal Japanese learning tracker built as a single HTML file.
-Tracks your WaniKani progress, reading and listening streaks, books, and study diary.
+No account, no server, no tracking.
 Everything saves privately on your own device.

+Track your WaniKani progress, reading and listening streaks, books, and study diary — all in one dark-themed dashboard.

 ---